A first-day ESL class activity: Writing ID cards

 Student Level: Suitable for all levels

 The first lesson of an ESL class can sometimes be a bit awkward for both the teacher and the students.
-If you are a new ESL teacher especially, you may be struggling to think of ideas of just what to do for that first all-important lesson.
-After all, you don’t know the students, they don’t know you and, if it is a brand new class, they may not know each other.
+If you are a new ESL teacher, you may struggle to think of ideas for what to do for that first all-important lesson.
+After all, you don’t know the students, they don’t know you, and, if it is a brand new class, they may not know each other.

-Accordingly, I find making ID cards to be a nice, gentle activity for any first lesson.
-The exercise can easily be adapted to different age groups and ability levels and can be used as an ice breaker for classes where the students don’t know each other well.
-The completed ID cards also help me to become familiar with my students and to quickly put names to faces.
+Accordingly, making ID cards is a nice, gentle activity for any first lesson.
+The exercise can easily be adapted to different age groups and ability levels, and can be used as an icebreaker for classes where the students don’t know each other well.
+The completed ID cards also help me become familiar with my students and put names to faces quickly.

-For the lesson, you will need some lined filing/index cards of the kind found in stationery shops.
-These cards come in various sizes usually with a pre-punched hole in the top left corner so they can quickly be bound together and flipped through.
+For the lesson, you will need lined filing/index cards like those found in stationery shops.
+These cards come in various sizes and usually have a pre-punched hole in the top left corner to be quickly bound together and flipped through.

 I recommend size A6 for most students.
 This first photo shows an example of a completed university-level ID card: